getodk/docs/docs/central-entities.rst

 You have two options for filtering Entities on the server side:

 * Ownership filtering, which limits users to Entities they own.
-* Property filtering, which compares Entity properties with Custom Properties assigned to the requesting App User or Public Access Link.
+* Property filtering, which compares Entity properties with Properties assigned to the requesting App User or Public Access Link.

 Web Users with the Administrator, Project Manager, or Project Viewer roles are unaffected by either filter type and continue to receive every Entity.